Call Center Analytics: What They are and How to Use Them Effectively

 Interaction Analytics Analyzes customer and agent interactions to extract insights and improve operations.

-Cross Channel Analytics Integrates data from multiple channels to give a comprehensive view and enhance personalized service.
+Cross-Channel Analytics Integrates data from multiple channels to give a comprehensive view and enhance personalized service.

-Self Service Analytics Analyzes customer use of self-service channels to optimize usability and reduce call volumes.
+Self-Service Analytics Analyzes customer use of self-service channels to optimize usability and reduce call volumes.

 1. Speech Analytics

-According to McKinsey, speech analytics results in 20-30% cost savings and a 10% improvement in customer satisfaction scores.
+Speech analytics results in 20-30% cost savings and a 10% improvement in customer satisfaction scores.

 Speech analytics comprises of:

-• Sentiment analysis reveals the customer and agent's urgency, tone, and emotional state during the interaction.
-With this, you can identify if the customer is dissatisfied or satisfied during the call
+Sentiment analysis: Reveals the customer and agent's urgency, tone, and emotional state during the interaction.
+With this, you can identify if the customer is dissatisfied or satisfied during the call.

-With speech analytics, you can utilize the large number of conversations being stored and transform those into valuable insights that will benefit businesses by helping them discover trends, customer preferences, and opportunities for process improvement or training.
+With speech analytics, you can use the large number of conversations being stored and transform those into valuable insights that will benefit businesses by helping them discover trends, customer preferences, and opportunities for process improvement or training.

 When analyzed correctly, speech analytics: